 How to Ask For a Letter of Recommendation

 - Jonathan Mayhew has some good advice on how to ask for a strong letter of recommendation, as does Matt Might.

 - Please read (and heed) their advice, especially about the information and updated context your professor needs.

 - As Mayhew advises, “provide your resumé and whatever other documentation you are submitting with the application (personal statement, cover letter).
 I don’t retain detailed notes about every student I’ve ever taught, so I need to take cues from your own intentions.”

 - Almost every recommendation requires me to state how long I have known you.
 I may or may not remember exactly when I met you or whether I taught you in three classes instead of two classes.
-It’s on you to jog my memory.
+It’s up to you to jog my memory.
 I need you to help me write the best letter I can.
 Remind me of particularly excellent projects or other relevant information.

 1. Ask ASAP

 - If you want me to write a recommendation for you, you must ask me as soon as possible.
 If my workload does not permit me to spend enough time crafting a well-considered recommendation, I will decline the request.
 Thus, the earlier you ask me, the better.

 - This “earlier is better” rule is doubly true if you ask me to write a full-blown “letter of recommendation” rather than to fill out a standardized form and triply true if you ask me to write letters to multiple recipients.

 - As a rule of thumb, I need 60 days’ notice for graduate school and law school recommendations.
 For multiple graduate school recommendations, especially to a mix of MA and PhD programs, will require 90 days’ notice.

 2. Give Me a Release; Waive Right to Read the Recommendation